awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 The maximum query string length is 256 KB\.

 Hive supports multiple data formats through the use of serializer\-deserializer \(SerDe\) libraries\.
 You can also define complex schemas using regular expressions\.
-For a list of supported SerDe libraries, see [Supported Data Formats, SerDes, and Compression Formats](supported-format.md)\.
+For a list of supported SerDe libraries, see [Supported SerDes and Data Formats](supported-serdes.md)\.

 ## Considerations and Limitations<a name="creating-tables-considerations-and-limitations"></a>